The current Directors of the NAMDET Board

 In 1986, Paul completed his apprenticeship and HNC in Electronic Engineering and started his NHS career as a medical technical officer in Cardiff Royal Infirmary.
-He worked for 17 years as a medical electronics engineer Deputy EBME Manager, and in 2003 he was appointed as the lead for medical device training in Swansea and currently works in Morriston Hospital, ABM University Health Board (Abertawe Bro Morgannwg) leading the medical device training team in one of the largest health Boards in Wales.
-He is the chairman of his organisation’s Infusion Devices Group and ENFit (Enteral Feeding Connectors) group, as well as being a member of the Safer Sharps Group, Neuraxial connectors group, paediatric risk committee, product evaluation group, medical devices committee, medical gas committee and medicines policy review group.
+He worked for 17 years as a medical electronics engineer and Deputy EBME Manager in South Wales.
+In 2003 he was appointed as the lead for medical device training in Morriston Hospital, Swansea.
+In 2023, was appointed as the Consultant Scientist and Head of Medical Equipment Management Services (MEMS) for Swansea Bay University Health Board, one of the largest health boards in Wales.

-During his NHS career he has delivered training to over 10,000 staff, designed and developed a range of training tools, teaching aids, drug calculation software, training booklets, videos and quick reference guides.
-In 2010, he co-developed and launched the ‘ivDrip rate’ app for helping staff calculate infusion rates for IV gravity infusions which has sold all over the world.
+During his NHS career, he’s delivered training to over 15,000 staff, designed and developed a wide range of training tools, teaching aids, drug calculation software, training booklets, videos, and quick reference guides.
+In 2010, he co-developed and launched the ‘ivDrip rate’ app for helping staff calculate infusion rates for IV gravity infusions which sold all over the world.

 Paul also has a diploma in leadership and management plus a first class honours degree in education and training.
 He has written and published articles on equipment management and his work around infusion therapy and presented his research work at many national and international conferences.

-From February to September 2017 Paul was seconded to NHS Improvement as the Patient Safety Lead for Medical Devices in the UK and worked on a number of key projects including; Patient Safety Alert & supportive information for Neuraxial connectors, medical device incidents, coroners reports on alcohol hand gel and portable oxygen cylinders safety.
-He is now a member of the National MDSO Editorial Board and recently appointed to NHS Improvement National Patient Safety Response Advisory Panel.
+From February to September 2017, Paul was seconded to NHS Improvement as the Patient Safety Lead for Medical Devices in the UK and worked on several key projects, including; Patient Safety Alert & supportive information for Neuraxial connectors, medical device incidents, coroners reports on alcohol hand gel and portable oxygen cylinders safety.
+He is now a member of the National Medical Device Safety Officer (MDSO) Editorial Board and appointed to NHS Improvement National Patient Safety Response Advisory Panel.

-Paul is also a member of IPEM’s (Institute of Physics and Engineering in Medicine) Clinical Engineering Special Interest Group (CESIG), a CPD auditor and Moderator for their Clinical Technologist training programme.
+Paul is also a member of the Institute of Physics and Engineering in Medicine (IPEM’s) Clinical Engineering Community of Interest group (COI), a CPD auditor and Moderator for their Clinical Technologist training programme.

-He is well published and his specialist area of infusion devices and IV therapy has helped him develop training programmes in this high risk area.
+He is well-published and his specialist area of infusion devices and IV therapy and this has helped him develop training programmes in this high-risk area.
 He has shared his research work around the world and also peer reviews articles for national journals.
-He was an advisory board member for the CHI+ MED (Computers and Human Interfacing with Medical Devices) international research project looking at usability of medical devices, front panel designs, error logs and Drug Error Reduction Software (DERS)
+He was an advisory board member for the Computers and Human Interaction for Medical Devices (CHI+ MED) research project looking at usability of medical devices, front panel designs, error logs and Drug Error Reduction Software (DERS).

-Paul is currently Chairman of the NAMDET board and helps develop the new website including regular posts, news updates and alerts and dealing with members queries.
+Paul is currently Chair of the NAMDET board and helps develop the website, including regular posts, news updates, alerts and dealing with members queries.
+He is also a consultant editor of the MDET journal, helps write the articles, and produces the NAMDET news posts for all members.

 At an inspection of the first site he project managed, the NHSLA inspector described the procedures as ‘exceptional’ and ‘the best they had inspected’.
 This facilitates the Trusts by not only having huge cost savings, but an improved and safer patient care.

-John is currently working as the Field Service Trainer at Arcomedical Infusions Limited.
-He created, updates and teaches training packages for technicians at various Trusts.
+John recently worked as the Field Service Trainer at Arcomedical Infusions Limited where he created, updates and teacher training packages for technicians at various Trusts.
 These training packages have to be individualised for each Hospital / Department, owing to the various settings that are on offer.
-He also updates the software for pumps in order the changes that are required by the Trust are implemented.
-This includes the drug library of the pumps, in order that the correct drugs are set for the Trust, Dose Error Reduction Software (DERS)
+He also updated the software for pumps in order the changes that are required by the Trust are implemented.
+This included the drug library of the pumps, in order that the correct drugs are set for the Trust, Dose Error Reduction Software (DERS).

 John helped to set up and was the chairperson for the London and South East Region of the National Association of Medical Devices Educators and Trainers (NAMDET), from April 2011 to February 2015.
 He is a Director at NAMDET and provides advice and assistance to Trusts on Medical Devices training.